 With our list of the best printers for students, we've put together our top picks that will suit a student's needs, no matter what educational institute they are at.
+If you're also looking for a laptop, make sure you check out our best laptops for students or our best student Chromebooks guides.

 As the smallest member of Epson’s Premium range of home printers, the XP-6105 is well suited to student accommodation.
 Apart from a fax facility, it is fully featured with Wi-Fi, auto duplex printing, USB and SD card slots all built in and the ability to print on any kind of media from blank CDs up to A4 photo paper.
 It lacks a touchscreen display, but it’s easy to use and the for the money, the performance is impressive.(opens in new tab)